x-ploration-of-mars/x-stack/README.md

   - Vscode extensions: Eslint, Prettier, Pretty Typescript Errors
   - AI assistants: Codeium & chatgpt
   - VScode shortcuts: `ctrl + d` `ctrl + f` `ctrl + shift + f` `ctrl + p`
-  - Logging (tbd)
+  - Logging _(tbd)_
   - Icon generation: https://realfavicongenerator.net/
 - 🌐📱💻🥽 **Deployment: Vercel + PWA**
   - Deploy your app seamlessly on the web, but also on mobile and desktop with just one codebase
   - Take advantage of the wide ecosystem of npm libraries from the web
-  - Port your web app to native easily without impacting performance & development efforts
+  - Port your web app to native easily without impacting performance & development costs

-Credits to [create-t3-app](https://github.com/t3-oss/create-t3-app) and [epic-stack](https://github.com/epicweb-dev/epic-stack) that I’ve used as inspiration to make this stack a better stack.
+Credits to [create-t3-app](https://github.com/t3-oss/create-t3-app) and [epic-stack](https://github.com/epicweb-dev/epic-stack) that I’ve used as inspiration to make the 𝕏 stack a better stack.

-You’re welcome to join the [🔗Discord server](https://discord.gg/W4e8ReQWv2)f you have any questions or simply want to hang out with like-minded 𝕏-plorers.
+You’re welcome to join the [🔗Discord server](https://discord.gg/W4e8ReQWv2) and hang out with us 🤖.

 <br>

-# How to (wip)
+# How to _(wip)_

 ## Test locally